 We applied similar focus to paying off our mortgage (not using credit card offers, but by putting all of our extra cash to the mortgage) and our main residence is now mortgage free – yay.

-R’s Story: $45K in Three Years by Targeting One Loan at a Time
+R’s Story: Paid Off $45K in Student Loans in Three Years by Targeting One Loan at a Time

 Obviously, $45K is not six figures, but since one friend shared a lot of details on how she and her husband paid off $45K in three years, I thought I’d add her story as well.